yizzuide/Milkomeda/README.md

 The inspiration for this project name is the Milky Way and the Andromeda will merge in the future, like spring ecosystem, this project has many popular modular solution.

-> This project is not demo or template, can be called "springboot plus" (sounds like a great project), echo module needs to be enabled with the appropriate annotations.
+> This project is not demo or template, can be called "springboot plus" (sounds like a great project), each module needs to be enabled with the appropriate annotations.

 [中文文档](https://github.com/yizzuide/Milkomeda/blob/master/README_zh-CN.md)